Continuous-Time Distributed Dynamic Programming for Networked Multi-Agent Markov Decision Processes: Continuous-time distributed dynamic programming

 \subsection{Distributed dynamic programming version~1}

 In the networked multi-agent setting, each agent receives each of their local rewards, and parameters from neighbors over a communication graph.
-Based on the ideas in~\cite{wang2010control}, we can convert the continuous-time ODE in~\eqref{eq:1} into
+Based on the ideas of Wang and Elia in~\cite{wang2010control}, we can convert the continuous-time ODE in~\eqref{eq:1} into

 Compared to~\eqref{eq:1}, the above ODE consists of an auxiliary vector $\bar w_t$ and the graph Laplacian matrix $\bar L$.
 Here, the Laplacian helps the consensus of each agent, and the auxiliary vector potentially allows agents make better use of their local information.
 Note that each agent only uses local information by multiplying the Laplacian in both equations.
 The ODE in~\eqref{eq:ver1} can be written as~\Cref{algo:1} from a local view.